LimeChain/demo-subgraph/README.md

 Logging critical errors will stop the execution of the tests and blow everything up.
 After all - we want to make sure you're code doesn't have critical logs in deployment, and you should notice right away if that were to happen.

 ### Testing derived fields
-Testing derived fields is a feature which (as the example below shows) allows the user to set a field in a certain entity and have another entity be updated automatically if it derives one of its fields from the first entity.
+Testing derived fields is a feature which (as the example below shows) allows the user to set a virtual field in a certain entity and have another entity be loaded automatically if the derived field matches the id from the first entity.
-Important thing to note is that the first entity needs to be reloaded as the automatic update happens in the store in rust of which the AS code is agnostic.

 `tests/token-lock-wallet/utils.ts`
 ```typescript